bermylle/bermyllerazonblog/content/about.md

 Hello!
-I'm a second year CS student at the University of the Philippines Manila.
+I'm a third year CS student at the University of the Philippines Manila.
 I'll try to keep this site update as often as I can.
 The topics I will upload here would be mostly about software development and my experiences.

 If you want to contact me you can email me at bermylle@gmail.com